CAPABILITY · SALES & LEAD-GEN

 What PMS and CRM systems can this connect to out of the box?

-The build is scoped to whatever system you're already running.
-Common integrations include Dentrix, Eaglesoft, and Jane App for clinical practices; Clio and MyCase for law firms; ServiceTitan and Jobber for contractors; and HubSpot, GoHighLevel, or Salesforce for general lead-gen workflows.
+The build is scoped to whatever system you already run.
+Common integrations: Dentrix, Eaglesoft, and Jane App for clinical practices; Clio and MyCase for law firms; ServiceTitan and Jobber for contractors; and HubSpot, GoHighLevel, or Salesforce for general lead-gen workflows.
 If your system has an API or supports Zapier webhooks, we can connect it.
-During scoping, we do a data-flow walkthrough before any credentials change hands — you sign off on what fields the responder reads and writes before the build starts.
+During scoping we walk through the data flow before any credentials change hands, and you sign off on exactly what fields the responder reads and writes before the build starts.
+No surprises about what touches your patient or client records.

 How does the AI handle sensitive or regulated information in the conversation?

-The responder is not designed to collect, store, or process protected health information or privileged legal communications — that's by design, not limitation.
-For clinical verticals, the SMS exchange collects scheduling and demographic data only; anything clinical routes immediately to staff with a handoff note.
-For law firms, the AI collects basic matter-type and contact info, runs a simple conflict pre-check against the name fields you authorize, and stops there — a licensed person handles everything downstream.
-If a caller volunteers regulated information the AI wasn't designed to handle, the system flags the thread and escalates rather than continuing the conversation.
-The build documentation we deliver specifies exactly what the AI will and won't collect, and that spec is reviewed by your team before go-live.
+The responder is built not to collect, store, or process protected health information or privileged legal communications, and that is by design.
+For clinical verticals, the SMS exchange collects scheduling and demographic data only, and anything clinical routes straight to staff with a handoff note.
+For law firms, the AI collects basic matter-type and contact info, runs a simple conflict pre-check against the name fields you authorize, and stops there, leaving everything downstream to a licensed person.
+If a caller volunteers regulated information the AI was not designed to handle, the system flags the thread and escalates instead of continuing.
+The build documentation we deliver spells out exactly what the AI will and will not collect, and your team reviews that spec before go-live.

-What happens when the AI can't answer a caller's question?
+What happens when the AI cannot answer a caller's question?

-Confidence thresholds are set during the build and tuned during the retainer.
-When a caller's message falls below threshold — an unusual pricing question, a clinical concern, a matter that requires a licensed professional — the responder sends a holding reply ('Let me get the right person on this for you') and immediately notifies the designated staff member via SMS or Slack with the full conversation thread.
-The staff member picks it up in context; the caller doesn't get dropped or ignored.
-You define the escalation path during scoping: who gets notified, in what order, with what urgency signal.
+Confidence thresholds get set during the build and tuned through support.
+When a caller's message falls below threshold, an unusual pricing question, a clinical concern, a matter that needs a licensed professional, the responder sends a holding reply along the lines of 'Let me get the right person on this for you' and immediately notifies the designated staff member by SMS or team chat with the full conversation thread.
+The staff member picks it up in context, and the caller never gets dropped or ignored.
+You define the escalation path during scoping: who gets notified, in what order, and with what urgency signal.

 How long before we see a measurable change in after-hours lead capture?

-Most operators see the first measurable lift within the first two weeks — the after-hours calls that were previously dying in voicemail start generating logged contacts instead.
-The bigger shift, appointment conversion from those contacts, typically shows up in the four-to-six week range once the AI's qualifying questions are tuned to your actual caller mix.
-We don't quote a fixed percentage lift because every practice's baseline is different.
-What we can say: any practice with a meaningful volume of after-hours or overflow calls has a documented, quantifiable baseline after the audit, and the build gives you something to measure against.
-The retainer keeps the lift from eroding as your hours, services, or booking system changes.
+Most operators see the first measurable lift inside the first two weeks, as the after-hours calls that used to die in voicemail start generating logged contacts instead.
+The bigger shift, appointment conversion from those contacts, usually shows up in the four-to-six week range once the AI's qualifying questions are tuned to your actual caller mix.
+We do not quote a fixed percentage lift, because every practice's baseline is different.
+What we can say: any practice with meaningful after-hours or overflow call volume has a documented, quantifiable baseline after the audit, so the build gives you something real to measure against.
+Ongoing support keeps that lift from eroding as your hours, services, or booking system change.